Informatiqal/publiqate-plugins/plugins/mailer/README.md

-# notifiqation-mailer
+# Publiqate-mailer

-Generic SMTP plugin for `notifiQation`
+Generic SMTP plugin for `Publiqate`

 ## Build and Installation